mrknmc/edi-notes/os.md

 __Binary semaphore__ - takes on values 0 and 1. `wait` decrements 1 to 0 or blocks if 0 already. `signal` unblocks, or increments from 0 to 1 if no blocked processes.

-Advantage of semaphores - The mutex problem are confined inside just two system calls.
+### Advantage of semaphores

+The mutex problem is confined inside just two system calls.
 User programs do not need to busy-wait; only the OS busy-waits (for a short time).

-Using semaphores
+### Using semaphores

 ~~~c
 wait(s);